prashantapal/customer-monthly-balance/README.md

 ### Testing

+- If the application is running in local, open the url http://localhost:9355.
-- Open the url http://localhost:9355/ or use the httpd doamin name configured in remote server.
+- If the application is runing in remote server, use the httpd doamin name configured in remote server to open the application.
 - The username and passwords are,
    Username - admin, Password - admin
    Username - test_user, Password - userpassword